medbalighhamdi/Patterns.DistributedJoins/README.md

 Distributed Join pattern is applied in a context of HTTP-based distributed architectures in case we need:
   - Performant join logic between local and remote service entities with tackling the most common pitfalls with HTTP-based communications.
   - Abstracting remote service aggregation logic into a single class for multiple consumer usage.
   - A declarative DDD oriented approach that deports service fetching logic into a class holding a central responsability.
-  - To support DDD with centralizing service distribution logic in Infrastructure layer.
+  - A rich domain layer with only service related logic.
+  - - Aggrgegate remote service calls using a declarative approach.